hackclub/outernet/README.md

 <img alt="Everyone in the town square and in front of the Outernet sign." src="https://github.com/hackclub/outernet/assets/39828164/368eac86-3c39-4842-be2c-1436a6db6f07" width="600px" />

-Our goal is to open-source everything we have about Outernet, from half-baked ideas to our full itemized budget.
+Our goal is to open-source everything we have about Outernet, from half-baked ideas to our full itemised budget.
 No two events are the same but we hope that within this repository, you can find inspiration for your own special event.

 ## The Concept

 Magical moments happen when we take people out of their comfort zone.
 We've run countless hackathons in flash indoor spaces, how about doing one outdoors?

 We're surrounded by incredible nature out here in Vermont, it was a great opportunity to do something different.
-As organizers, we were venturing out of our comfort zones ourselves.
+As organisers, we were venturing out of our comfort zones ourselves.
 That was both exciting and scary for us.
 We knew that exploring the outdoors would leave attendees with an experience they'd treasure for the rest of their lives; that's what convinced us to go for it.

 <img src="https://github.com/hackclub/outernet/assets/39828164/d302f706-202f-4492-93e4-d0db0ecc9b59" width="600px" />

 Once we felt confident about running an event outdoors, we started looking for a format.
 Our initial plan was to focus the event around the concept of building our own hacker village.
 We were taking inspiration from European hacker camps (eg. [Electromagnetic Field](https://www.emfcamp.org/)), [ToorCamp](https://toorcamp.toorcon.net/), and Burning Man.
 The idea behind building a hacker village would morph into [guilds](#guilds).
 Over time, however, our focus became less on the village and more on an individual's experience.
 We started working with this idea of Outernet being a choose-your-own-adventure event.
 At previous events of ours, it had always felt like the best moments were the ones attendees created for themselves.
 We'd find the space, and attendees would create their experience.

 Then there was the (slightly contentious) question of "to what extent is Outernet a hackathon?".
 We wanted everyone to be making and shipping projects just as they would at a hackathon.
-At the same time, we wanted a hacker's experience to be personalized and flexible.
+At the same time, we wanted a hacker's experience to be personalised and flexible.
 Our approach would be to make Outernet the perfect environment for building outdoors and to create an atmosphere in the camp where the cool thing to do at any given time was to be making cool things.
 Over the weekend, you could ship as many things as you wanted.

 The group's goal was to fill our wall of ships: